-When she first arrived here, Taveras struggled to learn English, but in just a few years’ time, she could read, write, and speak fluently.
+When she first arrived here, Taveras struggled to learn English, but in just a few years, she could read, write, and speak fluently.
 She made her way through school just as she learned to master the English language — steadily and successfully — and she graduated from high school with honors.

 Despite these setbacks, Taveras pressed forward with her future plans.
-Knowing that she ultimately wanted to pursue a degree in psychology, she volunteered for an immigration-focused non-profit in Providence, R.I., where her family had moved in 2007.
+Knowing that she ultimately wanted to pursue a degree in psychology, she volunteered for an immigration-focused nonprofit in Providence, Rhode Island, where her family had moved in 2007.
 There she worked with the types of cases and clients she would like to be able to serve in the future, including families like hers who were unable to send their children to school.

 It’s not fair for kids not to be able to go to school just because they don’t have a green card or citizenship.
 Everybody has a right to education.